anebz/cloud/Accreditations/aws_developer_associate.md

 Environment variables can't exceed 4KB, and you can use as many as you want. so if encrypted data must be passed to the function, use envelope encryption and reference the data as file within the code.
 Using an envelope encryption, the network load is much lower.
 For lower files, you can use Encryption SDK and pack the encrypted file with the Lambda function.

 For temporary storage that won't be necessary after the function finishes, use /tmp directory up to 512MB and delete the files at the end of the function.
+Use DynamoDB to store session data across functions

 A Publish version is a snapshopt copy of a function code and config in the latest version.
 Config can't be changed and it has a unique ARN which can't be modified.